rdevans87/MySQL-Employee-Tracker/README.md

 <img src="Assets/schema.png" width="500px"/>

-Walk through video demonstrating applications funcionality: [MySQL Employee Tracker](/)

 ## Installation

 Open `terminal` window after fork.
 `npm init -y` to create a package.son file to store your dependenices.

 `npm i` to install your NPM package manager and required dependencies.

 `npm i inquirer` to interact with the user via the command-line.

-`npm i figlet` to implement implement FIGfont spec in Javascript.
+`npm i figlet` to implement FIGfont spec in Javascript.

-`npm i chalk ` for terminal string styling.
+`npm i chalk ` for terminal string styling of Logo.

 `npm i console.table` to print MySQL rows to the console.

 `npm i dotenv` to store environmental variables.

-`npm i mysql` to connect to your MySQL database and perform queries. run command `mysql -u -root -p` to initilize MySQL, then type `username` and `password` to login:
+`npm i mysql2` to connect to your MySQL database and perform queries.

+run command `mysql -u -root -p` to initilize MySQL, then type `username` and `password` to login:

 ```
 Test User

 username: root
 password: test123
+database: employeeTracker_db

  ```
-`Welcome to the MySQL monitor`, next type `mysql> status` to request status information from the server or `help` for more options. confirm connection with database and server, then `quit` mysql. run command `node employeeTracker`, then `npm start` to answer the prompts.
+`Welcome to the MySQL monitor`

+type `mysql> status` to confirm connection with database.

+run command `node employeeTracker`, or `npm start` to answer the prompts.

 ## Usage

 run command `npm start`

-select an option from the menu prompt follow the prompts for each selection.
+select an option from the menu prompt

+follow the prompts for each selection.

 `Red` menu options are unfinished `Bonus`.

 Select `Exit Menu` to quit.